Homework

 50.0 degrees Fahrenheit is equal to 10.0 Celsius

 1. Write a Java program (Calculator.java) that calculates the sum of two numbers (int or double).
+You must use variables.

 Output: